 As such, the need for businesses to have at least some basic form of legal protection is vitally important.

 In the past, this often took the form of business insurance, which included public liability insurance, which would mean that if a member of the public was injured while on your premises, or by a product you manufactured or sold, then you would at least be covered in this respect.
 The fact of the matter is though, that society has changed markedly since then and nowadays, there are many different features you would need to consider when thinking about legal protection, namely:

 1. Protection for your business property: Whether you own your premises or lease it, if you operate from a place of work that becomes unsuitable for use due to the negligence of others, such as a landlord, or through the actions of others (such as through vandalism or arson) this can have a serious impact on your business’ finances.
 You will need to consider this when looking at legal protection, to ensure you have to hand the expertise to protect your business in these situations at an affordable price.

 2. Tax: The tax system is very complex and if you are a business that employs any number of people, dealing with tax can prove to be time consuming, complex, stressful and expensive.
-Mistakes can be made, even in good faith, and can cost many thousands, or even hundreds of thousands of pounds to put right (see more on accounting jobs).
+Mistakes can be made, even in good faith, and can cost many thousands, or even hundreds of thousands of pounds to put right.
 Having a tax expert to hand to help clarify the legal issues for your business is a real boon both as you are setting up and of course if tax collectors are contacting your company about unpaid tax or errors you have made in your tax calculations.

 5. Other Sundry Legal Issues: Whether you are looking at obtaining a license from a local council or governing body in order to trade legally (and the possibility of having to go to court in order to protect your license) or need cover and advice about contractual disputes or even if you need guidance about the energy performance of your buildings, having legal counsel on these issues can both rectify any problems, or stop them from being a problem in the first place.